On average, handymen charge $40-$90 per hour plus the cost of materials they buy. For small jobs, a handyman might have a minimum charge of $50-$100.

 If your state requires licensed contractors to perform certain types of work, you may not be able to receive permits for construction or pass code inspection for your remodel unless you work with a licensed contractor.
 Being up to code matters not only if you want to sell your home in the future, but also if you want your homeowners insurance policy to cover you in case of an accident.
 Most insurance providers will not pay for damages that result from unlicensed work.
 Even if you don't care about future home sales or insurance coverage, it's important to work with an expert when their trade — such as gas, sewage, or electricity — could directly affect the safety of your family.

-- People who provide drastically lower bids may not be reputable and tend to disappear.
+- Gut check the estimate: People who provide drastically lower estimates may not be reputable and tend to disappear.
 Trustworthy operations require standard rates to remain in business.

-- Look for a handyman who has been in business over the years, who will be more likely to stand by their work.
+- Look at past projects: Look for a handyman who has been in business over the years, who will be more likely to stand by their work.

-Although hiring a handyman is usually less expensive than hiring a licensed contractor, it still costs money.
+Although hiring a handyman is usually less expensive than bringing on a licensed contractor, it still costs money.
 Here are some cost-saving strategies that allow you to hire the help you need while also reducing your financial output.